Improve Flat Lay Photography

 Cornerstone Shave Gifts

-When choosing the right background for your images people tend to prefer those with light colours like white marble effect, wooden floorboards or white brickwork.
+When choosing the right background for your images, people tend to prefer light colours like white marble, wooden floorboards, or white brickwork.
 That said, don’t be afraid to experiment with colour too.
-I love these images I captured with coloured wallpapers.
+I love the images I captured with coloured wallpapers.

 Light